b1nary/rutui/README.md

 # RuTui

 RuTui is a lightweight, pure ruby alternative to known commandline interfaces like nCurses.
 Most CLI/TUI Frameworks sit on an C like approach, are very limited or are just not beautiful enough to use.
 This lib aims to be different, to be easy, modular and just Ruby like to handle.
-There is an inbuild color support and input controlling which sits on top of unix standard, so please note: no use on windows!
+There is an inbuild color support and input controlling which sits on top of unix standard.

 [**Take a look at the wiki**](https://github.com/b1nary/rutui/wiki)